-Unlike energy sector mitigation projects, co-management projects for biodiversity conservation are characterized by a number of complex factors including long gestation period, non-linear rates of carbon accumulation in vegetation and soil, varying harvesting rates of forest products, emissions from forest soil and floor, and forest fire.
+E.4.1.
+Data to be collected in order to monitor the verifiable changes in carbon stock in the carbon pools within the project boundary resulting from the proposed A/R CDM project activity varying harvesting rates of forest products, emissions from forest soil and floor, and forest fire.
 Monitoring of carbon sequestration and storage is, therefore, necessary for biodiversity projects (Ravindranath and Bhat, 1997).
-However, an appropriate mechanism in Chunoti should not only be cost effective but need to be implemented by the concerned CMCs by involving local stakeholders.
+However, an appropriate mechanism in Chunoti should not only be cost effective but need to be implemented by the concerned CMCs by involving community stakeholders.
+The following monitoring strategy to be implemented by the two CMCs is suggested for the proposed reforestation activity.